 By the time of Charles Darwin’s publication of On the Origin of Species in 1859, there was a common differentiation between the language of science and the language of God.
 “Belief” and “faith” are attributes typically critical to one’s personal understanding of “God,” while science is something that “is true whether or not you believe in it.”

-Einstein was quizzed about his particular use of “God language” by Rabbi Herbert S. Goldstein in 1929, to which he responded (in an English translation of his expanded German response), “I believe in Spinoza’s God, who reveals himself in the lawful harmony of the world, not in a God who concerns himself with the fate and the doings of mankind.”
+Einstein was quizzed about his particular use of “God language” by Rabbi Herbert S. Goldstein in 1929, to which he responded (in an English translation of his expanded German response), “I believe in Spinoza’s God who reveals himself in the orderly harmony of what exists, not in a God who concerns himself with fates and actions of human beings.”

 The conception of God defined by philosopher Baruch Spinoza (1632–1677), a Portuguese Jew who lived in the Netherlands, would likely not satisfy most Christians or Jews as being sufficiently theistic, or certainly not “interactive” enough.
 While it is very difficult to describe Spinoza’s rationalist conception of God in pithy terms, Einstein clearly saw the very order of nature that he was investigating with his physics to also be at the core of any “ultimate reality” that might be defined as “God,” which was close enough to Spinoza’s conception to satisfy him.

 In short, wherever the idea of E = mc2, or his more complex mathematical models describing the cosmos, came from, he would sometimes call that “God” as a measure of both convenience and interpersonal communication with his frequent non-science audiences.
 This included his reference to “God” as “not playing dice,” to describe his deterministic view of physics.
 Apparently this habit occasionally got the best of his closest friends.
 Fellow physicist Niels Bohr reportedly once pleaded, “Einstein, stop telling God what to do!”